pleuph/LiveEvents/README.md

 The API services would most likely benefit from the scalability of a serverless architecture.
 How many individual services to create will depend on how much functionality is considered basic vs. additional or optional and some platforms/consumers may only need a limited set of features.
 I have very limited experience with serverless APIs so for PoC/demo purposes I will try to illustrate separation of concerns in a classic .Net API.
 I will assume authentication is handled by other services.
+I will brush up on REST and GraphQL if I have time.